Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 **Markup** -- :ref:`HTTL <httl>` markup file for a page.

 **Description** -- a brief description of an assembly.
-This description is shown in the template selection dialog while choosing template for a page.
-It also used in a search index helping to find a current assembly.
+This description is shown in the :term:`template <template>` selection dialog while choosing template for a page.
+It also used in a search index helping to find this assembly.

-This field is displayed
-in the search page form and also used to select the :term:`template <template>` for pages.

-**Controller** -- name of a java class that implements the `com.softmotions.ncms.asm.render.AsmController` interface its instance.
+**Controller** -- name of a java class that implements the `com.softmotions.ncms.asm.render.AsmController` interface.
 It is called when page is served.
 The controller can perform additional actions, for example change a HTTP response.

 **Published** -- Page publication status.
 If this switch is on, the page will be displayed for site users otherwise ηCMS will send HTTP 404 response code.
+This switch is actual only for page instances (not for templates or base assemblies).

 **Template** -- If its value set to the `Page` and :term:`markup <core>` is defined, the assembly can be used as template for new website pages.
 A value in the `Description` field